Zer0F0xX/condo-hunt/README.md

 ## Telegram + Sheets secrets
 - Never commit real tokens or IDs.
 Populate them only inside Apps Script prompts or local `.env` files that stay untracked.
 - Keep the Sheet ID handy (the string between `/d/` and `/edit` in the Sheet URL) when wiring the Apps Script fetch URL.

+## Facebook Marketplace adapter (optional)
+1. In your browser, log into Facebook and open the Marketplace housing feed for Toronto.
+2. Export cookies to JSON (e.g., Chrome DevTools → Application → Cookies → Export, or a cookie exporter extension) and save them to `scripts/local/fb_cookies.json` — the file is ignored by git.
+3. Flip `ADAPTERS.FB` to `true` inside `scrape.js` when you want to include Marketplace listings; leave it `false` for CI.
+4. Run `PLAYWRIGHT_BROWSERS_PATH=.playwright-browsers npm run scrape` locally; the adapter reuses your saved cookies and skips gracefully if Facebook is unreachable.

 ## Logs & troubleshooting
 - Scraper logs counts per data source and surfaces the first 2 titles for a quick smoke check.